Protestant Bible: Influence on Catholic and Eastern Orthodox bibles

+Some modern English bibles were originally published with only the Protestant canon but later issued in a Catholic edition with the additional books needed for approval by the Roman Catholic Church.
+For example, the version of the English Standard Version (ESV) with Apocrypha has been approved as a Catholic bible.

 Books

 Protestant Bibles comprise 39 books of the Old Testament (according to the Jewish Hebrew Bible canon, known especially to non-Protestants as the protocanonical books) and the 27 books of the New Testament for a total of 66 books.
 Some Protestant Bibles, such as the original King James Version, include 14 additional books known as the Apocrypha, though these are not considered canonical.
 With the Old Testament, Apocrypha, and New Testament, the total number of books in the Protestant Bible becomes 80.
 Many modern Protestant Bibles print only the Old Testament and New Testament; there is a 400-year intertestamental period in the chronology of the Christian scriptures between the Old and New Testaments.
 This period is also known as the "400 Silent Years" because it is believed to have been a span where God made no additional canonical revelations to his people.

 These Old Testament, Apocrypha and New Testament books of the Bible, with their commonly accepted names among the Protestant Churches, are given below.
 Note that a leading numeral is normally pronounced in the United States as the ordinal number, thus "First Samuel" for "1 Samuel".